Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

 These airports often present difficulties because of their geographic location or because of their design, because of these issues, maneuvering planes can be problematic for many of the pilots who fly to these locations.
 Because of the challenges of taking off and landing, these are considered to be the most dangerous airports in the world.

-Princess Juliana International Airport
+1. Princess Juliana International Airport

 Princess Juliana International Airport, also called Sint Maarten International Airport, services the Dutch side of the island of Saint Martin (Sint Maarten in Dutch.)
-This airport is considered dangerous because its touristy beach location in regards to the low-flying planes.
+This airport is considered dangerous because of its touristy beach location in regards to the low-flying planes.
 Jet blasts from planes have been known to knock beach-goers into the water as the runway starts just off the beach.

 The safety concerns at this airport do not end there.
 Because the area surrounding the airport is highly populated, the airport reduced the number of incoming flights.
 Another safety precaution put in place was to reduce the maximum weight for aircraft.

-The Congonhas Airport is one of three airports that serves Sao Paulo (and is the 2nd busiest in all of Brazil.)
+The Congonhas Airport is one of three airports that serves São Paulo (and is the 2nd busiest in all of Brazil.)
 With the new precautions in place, there is a demand for yet another airport to serve the city.

 Barra Airport (sometimes called Barra Eoligarry Airport) is located at Traigh Mhòr, a beach on the Scottish island of Barra.
 This is the only airport in the world that uses a sandy beach as a runway.

 There are three runways on this beach, each marked with wooden poles (very sophisticated technology.)
 While there are three runways, only one is used at any given time.
 The working runway is chosen based on which direction the wind is blowing.
-An interesting fact about this "airport" is that during high tide, all three runways are completely underwater (and unusable.)
+An interesting fact about this "airport" is that during high tide, all three runways are entirely underwater (and unusable.)

 While this airport typically isn't used at night, sometimes emergency flights come in and out during the evening.
 To allow safe passage for these planes, the lights of vehicles are used to mark out the runway.